aakcaya/nyc-taxi-spatio-temporal/README.md

 | **Target** | `trip_duration` — total trip duration in seconds |
 | **Evaluation Metrics** | RMSE (primary), MAE, R², RMSLE |

-### Why Regression?

-Trip time is a continuous numerical target variable.
-Regression allows for a direct interpretation of the margin of error in seconds (MAE, RMSE) and is consistent with real-world operational requirements.
+Travel time is a continuous numerical variable.
+Regression allows for a direct interpretation of the true margin of error (MAE, RMSE) in seconds.

 ---

 ## 4. Baseline Method